ObjectDB Database Search

 PersistenceUtil.isLoaded(entity) - JPA Method

-JPA Method in javax.persistence.PersistenceUtil boolean isLoaded ( Object entity ) Determine the load state of an entity.
+JPA Method in jakarta.persistence.PersistenceUtil boolean isLoaded ( Object entity ) Determine the load state of an entity.
 This method can be used to determine the load state of an entity passed as a reference.
 An entity is considered loaded if all attributes for which FetchType

 PersistenceUnitUtil.isLoaded(entity) - JPA Method